-As a charity we have been supporting people with Learning Disabilities, Autism, Acquired Brain Injuries, and Complex needs for over 30 years.
+As a charity, we have been supporting individuals with learning disabilities, autism, acquired brain injuries, and complex needs for over 30 years.
 For each and every individual we support we jointly develop and deliver specifically tailored, person-centred support to enable each person to have a full and happy life.

 We provide extra care, residential care, supported living, transition support, positive behaviour support and personalisation.
 Each option is tailored to the needs of the individuals we support and designed to improve life skills, strengthen relationships and encourage personal choices.

 We enable each person to develop the abilities they need to move on to the next stage in their lives, all the while ensuring their support constantly evolves and adapts around them to meet their changing needs and goals.

 - increases individual capabilities

 - enables people to live more independent lives

 - delivers the quality of life people deserve

 - improves the happiness of everyone we support.